Frequently asked questions about planning

 - you are given the opportunity to comment on someone else's application for a planning permit - for example a neighbours plan to build units may materially affect you and you may lodge an objection.

 The Department of Planning and Community Development has produced the document Planning: a Short Guide, which provides more information about the planning system.
 It focuses on the four most common planning processes - applying for and objecting to a planning permit and applying for and objecting to a planning scheme amendment.
-The guide is simply written but comprehensive and leads users through the necessary statutory procedures.
-Use the link below to access the document.
+The guide is simply written and comprehensive and leads users through the necessary statutory procedures.

 Each individual property has a set of planning controls that specify when a planning permit is needed.
 To find out what controls apply to your property you can